 The gold market has two distinct segments.
-Almost all trading of physical gold takes place on the over-the-counter (OTC) market, centered primarily in London, New York, and Zurich.
-OTC trades are direct, unstructured transactions between principals – mining companies, central banks, and industrial consumers.
-The standard size of OTC gold trades ranges from 5,000 to 10,000 ounces.
-Investors and speculators can also trade in OTC derivatives similar to those discussed below.
+The lion’s share of physical gold trading takes place on the over-the-counter (OTC) market, based primarily in London, New York, and Zurich.
+The size of an average OTC gold trade can range in size from 5,000 to 10,000 ounces.
+Investors and speculators can also trade in OTC derivatives similar to the ones discussed below.

 And Into the Futures

-What most people think of as the gold market is actually the gold futures market, the trade that takes place on exchanges such as the Commodity Exchange (COMEX) division of the New York Mercantile Exchange (NYMEX), the Chicago Board of Trade (CBOT), and the Tokyo Commodity Exchange (TOCOM).
-Investors in futures exchanges do exactly what you might guess – speculate on the future of gold market prices.
+When institutional investors talk about the gold market they are usually referring to the gold futures market.
+Futures trading takes place on exchanges such as the Commodity Exchange (COMEX) division of the New York Mercantile Exchange (NYMEX), the Chicago Board of Trade (CBOT),and the Tokyo Commodity Exchange (TOCOM).
+Investors in futures exchanges do exactly what you might guess – speculate on what gold prices will be like in the future.
 The principal indicator is the spot price, and in the futures market that price represents the price for 1000 ounces of COMEX-approved gold bullion bars to be delivered and paid for on a settlement date two days into the future.
 The spot price is heavily influenced by the London fix.
 It should be noted, however, that futures contracts rarely come to fruition and are more often extended to future dates rather than fulfilled.

 Exit Gold, Enter Paper

-The Derivatives gold market refers to instruments that settle further into the future than the spot settlement date, were introduced into the gold market to hedge against adverse movement in the spot price.
-There are two basic types of derivatives exist, although each of these types can be further broken down into numerous complicated variations.
+The Derivatives gold market refers to instruments that settle farther into the future than the original spot settlement date.
+These types of gold investments were introduced as a way to hedge against adverse volatility in the gold spot price.
+Two basic types of derivatives exist, although each of these types can be further broken down into numerous complicated variations.

-Futures are contracts to buy or sell a specified quantity of gold at a set price on a fixed future date.
-Delivery dates and unit quantities are standardized by individual exchanges.
-Futures trading is buying and selling futures contracts; physical gold is rarely delivered.
+Futures contracts are written agreements to buy or sell a certain amount of gold at a certain price on a fixed future date.
+Futures traders buy, sell and adjust futures contracts constantly; physical gold is rarely delivered between the two parties.

-Options are a variation on futures that give the holder the right – but not an obligation – to buy (call option) or sell (put option) a specified quantity of gold at a set price on or before a specified date.
-Options are also standardized by individual exchanges.
+Options are a specific type of futures contract.
+Options give the holder the right – but not the obligation – to buy (a call option) or sell (a put option) a specific quantity of gold at an agreed-upon price on or before a date agreed upon by both parties.
+Options are standardized by individual gold exchanges.

 Out of the Exchange and Into the Stock Market